verus-lang/verus-analyzer/CONTRIBUTING.md

 labels.

 ## Adding a new configuration option
-There are two parts.
+There are two parts to the configuration information.
 In `crates/rust-analyzer/src/config.rs` defines the server-side configuration of rust-analyzer.
 Portions of that file are automatically copied into `editors/code/package.json`, which also contains editor-specific (for VS Code) configuration options.
 Look for the `"title": "$generated-start"` entry in the JSON file to see where the automatically copied portion appears.

+If you update the config! settings in `crates/rust-analyzer/src/config.rs`, you need to run:
+`cargo test -p rust-analyzer generate_package_json_config generate_config_documentation`
+to update the `package.json` file and the documentation (which we don't currently publish).

 ## Implementing a new feature